rishavjha62/my-notes/inbox/2025-06-20_terraform-basics.md

 > [!Note]
 > Importing will fail if you don't manually make a entry of the resource block
 > inside your configuration file.
+This wil ensure that the state file is
+> populated with the details about the resource.
+Next, you can copy the details
+> from state file to the configuration file.